 The Pātea HEPS was visited three times during the monitoring period, for the purpose of undertaking site inspections.
-There were two additional visits to the Glen Nui boat ramp.
 The lake and locations of interest are illustrated in Figure 2.

 1.4.4 Chemical sampling

 Although the monitoring programme included provisional water quality monitoring, no activities were undertaken on site that required this monitoring.
 This also applied to the emissions from the site and the ambient air quality in the neighbourhood related to the abrasive blasting consent, which was not exercised.